Contact Us Today (424) 372-3112

 What are the California Drug Diversion Programs?

 For the less serious ecstasy offenses, you may be eligible for diversion from criminal court to drug court, which is especially true for a first-time offender on a possession-only charge.
-Put simply; certain ecstasy charges could qualify for diversion under:
+Put simply, certain ecstasy charges could qualify for diversion under the:

 • California Penal Code 1000 PC deferred entry of judgment;